Gymnocanthus pistilliger: Distribution and habitat

 Gymnocanthus pistilliger is found in the north Pacific Ocean from the Sea of Japan, the Sea of Okhotsk to the Chukchi Peninsula in Asia and from Norton Sound, Alaska to Kiska Island in the Aleutian and southeastern Alaska in North America.
 They are typically found in waters shallower than 50 m over soft substrates of sand or mud.
 However, they have been recorded as deps as 325 m.

 Biology

-Gymnocanthus pistilliger is though to be a short-lived species for which otoliths give age estimates of up to 10 years for males and 9 years for females.
+Gymnocanthus pistilliger is thought to be a short-lived species for which otoliths give age estimates of up to 10 years for males and 9 years for females.
 Females collected in June had resting stage ovaries which contained some residual eggs from a previous batch of spawning.
 The diet of this species changes from largely gammarids and polychaetes in smaller fish to crangonid shrimp and fishes in larger specimens.
 In the Russian part of the Sea of Japan there is a spring migration of this species from the outer edge of the continental shelf towards the warmer miggle and upper parts of the shelfs where it gathers in feeding aggregations in the summer and in the autumn they gather in shoals before spawning.